maxonrow/docs/docs/mxw-Node-CLI-Non-Fungible-Token.md

 In this module you have NINE types of Msgs that users can send to interact with the application state:

+* MsgTypeCreateNonFungibleToken
+* MsgTypeSetNonFungibleTokenStatus
-* MsgCreateNonFungibleToken
+* MsgTypeTransferNonFungibleItem
-* MsgSetNonFungibleTokenStatus
+* MsgTypeMintNonFungibleItem
-* MsgTransferNonFungibleToken
+* MsgTypeBurnNonFungibleItem
-* MsgMintNonFungibleToken
+* MsgTypeTransferNonFungibleTokenOwnership
-* MsgBurnNonFungibleToken
+* MsgTypeAcceptNonFungibleTokenOwnership
-* MsgTransferNonFungibleTokenOwnership
+* MsgTypeSetNonFungibleItemStatus
-* MsgAcceptNonFungibleTokenOwnership
+* MsgTypeEndorsement
-* MsgSetNonFungibleItemStatus
+* MsgTypeUpdateItemMetadata
-* MsgEndorsement
+* MsgTypeUpdateNFTMetadata

 ** They will each have an associated Handler.